PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 16:56:33
+Last updated: 2024-04-07 16:57:07
-Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby
+Random Quote: We've always been a trio!
+We're right up there with Batman and Robin and Alfred.
+Romeo and Juliet and the apothecary.
+Salt and pepper and cumin. - Ted Mosby